smallDazza/T1A3_Terminal_Application/README.md

 ***Description*** - The Package Delivery Cost Calculator will estimate a delivery charge based on a number of user entered data inputs.
 This feature has been based on the current 2024 Australia Post Parcel Charges for the standard parcel delivery service only.
 These can be viewed from this pdf:
 [Australia Post Parcel Regular Service Charges 2024, Based on Pages 14, 15, 16 & 17 Rates](https://auspost.com.au/content/dam/auspost_corp/media/documents/post-guides/post-charges-guide-ms11.pdf)

-From the postcodes, dimensions and weight inputs a package delivery cost will be calculated.
+From the postcodes, dimensions and weight inputs from users, a package delivery cost will be calculated.
 These will all be displayed to the user, who can choose to book the delivery job or not.

-***Logic*** - The 'delivery_cost.py' file is importing the following Python packages:
+***Logic*** - The 'delivery_cost.py' file for this feature is importing the following Python packages:
-1. Random package.
+1. emoji package
-2. Json package.
-3. Os package.
-4. Math package.
+2. Math package.
-5. Datetime package.
-6. Prettytable package.
+3. Prettytable package.
-7. Colorama package.
+4. Colorama package.
-8. The costpackage folder & importing the following functions and their uses:
+5. The costpackage folder & importing the following functions and their uses:
  - send_code & rece_code from the postcode_entry.py file :
     - postcode_entry.py also imports post_zone from the postal_zones.py file = this uses the user postcodes entered to find & return a zone number the postcode belongs to.
     - send_code & rece_code functions handle if the postcodes entered by user are not valid.
 If so, asks the user to re-enter another postcode.
 Continues until a valid postcode entered.
 Then returns both valid postcode and zone number it belongs to, as a list format.